Course Curriculum

 On Theme

-Theme is the most misunderstood, misused tool in the writer’s toolbox.
+Theme is the most misunderstood, underused and underappreciated tool in the writer’s toolbox.
 In terms of your story, protagonist, goal, and obstacle, what is your story in the service of?
 What is the central, underlying idea that unites the plot and the character’s actions?
 Theme is the dominant idea underneath your story.
 It’s the something we can all relate to as humans.
 Examples of common themes:

 - War is hell.